duckduckgo/duckduckhack-docs/duckduckhack/resources/git-workflow.md

 git checkout master
 ```

-and back to `hurricanes` the same way.
+and back to your new branch the same way.

+**Keep a separate working branch for each Instant Answer you're working on.** This allows you to keep the changes separate.
+That way any hold-ups on one Instant Answer won't delay acceptance of another.

 ## Step 4: Make Your Changes